Oct 06 2025

 Nov 06 2025

-Some of the electronic programming feels a bit dated today, admittedly.
+Some of the electronic programming sounds a bit dated today, admittedly.
 What makes *Neon Golden" endure, though, is the fragile humanity beneath the digital polish.
 Said humanity can obviously be sensed through the plea at the heart of "Pick Up The Phone"'s memorable chorus.
 Just as it is found again in many other key junctures of the tracklist.
 “One With the Freaks” and “Off the Rails” shimmer with hesitant optimism, for instance, while “Consequence” closes with quiet grace.

 Markus Acher’s gentle, introspective voice is also a key part of the record’s sound, since the man's understated delivery very nicely matches the album’s blend of electronic textures and emotional subtlety.
 It is true that you sometimes wish his vocals were a little more... overstated, let's say.
 Nothing that would ruin the nightly mood, mind you -- it's surely a tricky balance to reach as a vocalist when there's such a delicate instrumental backdrop behind you.
 Just a little more presence would have done the trick for me.
-But I'm not only splitting hairs here, I'm mincing them into microscopic stands.
+But I'm not only splitting hairs here, I'm mincing them into microscopic strands.

 So, to put it in a nutshell, what we have here is a record made for late nights and long reflections — precise yet deeply felt, digital yet unmistakably organic as well.
 And its last leg, as exemplified by the last couple of songs above, is just damn perfect -- to the point where this conclusion redeems whatever passing flaws you may have pinpointed before.
 When you get lost in such chiaroscuro surroundings, it's sometimes a little difficult to make out certain details and intents.
 But at the end of the day, this sort of ambiguity is all part of a "neon golden" territory, is it not?